Welcome to HDAS - Healthcare Databases Advanced Search

 - Select the rows to combine either using the checkboxes or by typing the command (OR or AND) into the search box

-- Before you click combine, select the limit you wish to apply
+- Before you click combine, tick the box next to limits and select the limit you wish to apply

 - Click Combine

-Adding limits after you've created a combined row
+Adding limits after you have created a combined row

-To apply limits to a row which has already been combined, you'll need to create a new row which references the combined row.
+To apply limits to a row which has already been combined, you will need to create a new row which references the combined row.
 This is because you can't directly edit a combined row:

 - Create a new search row which just includes the combined row number; this is achieved by typing the row number into the search box

-- Select the limit you wish to apply and click search
+- Tick the box next to limits and Select the limit you wish to apply and click search

 How do I rerun my search in another database?

-- Select the database you’d like to use
+- Select the database you would like to use

-Several of the databases have other reserved words (words they use in their syntax and therefore can't be searched outside of a phrase.
+Several of the databases have reserved words (words they use in their syntax and therefore can't be searched outside of a phrase).

-- USE - searches on OVID databases interpret USE as an indicator which database to use. using this term will return an error from the provider
+- USE - searches on AMED, EMBASE and HMIC interpret USE as an indicator which database to use.
+Using this term will return an error from the provider

-- PRE - ProQuest use PRE to search for terms that appear within a specified number of words of one another (in the order entered)
+- PRE - BNI, Medline and PsycINFO use PRE to search for terms that appear within a specified number of words of one another (in the order entered)

-- NEAR - ProQuest use NEAR to search for terms within a specified number of one another in any order
+- NEAR - BNI, Medline and PsycINFO use NEAR to search for terms within a specified number of one another in any order

 How do I use the thesaurus?